Interesting facts about wedding rings. Material and properties of wedding rings at a glance

 Of course, still unbeatable – the classic gold ring.

 Gold still captivates today with its timeless beauty.
 Due to its physical properties, pure gold is very soft.
-Therefore, it has to be alloyed, but this is a great advantage.
-By adding a wide variety of components, various other gold colors, such as red gold, also known as rose gold or white gold, but also different hardnesses can be created.
-This has the advantage that every individual wish and every budget can be taken into account and served.
-Due to its processing, wedding ring gold is still the hardest jewellery gold and thus remains the highest quality.
+It must therefore be alloyed.
+However, this is a great advantage.
+By adding different components, various other gold colors, such as red gold also known as rose gold or white gold, can be created.
+Different hardnesses can also be created.
+This has the advantage that every individual wish and every budget can be catered for.
+Wedding ring gold is still the hardest jewelry gold due to its processing.
+It therefore also remains the highest quality.

 Silver wedding rings

-Silver is particularly popular with young bridal couples, as it is often found in everyday life as costume jewellery.
+Silver is particularly popular with young bridal couples.
+As it is also often found in everyday life as fashion jewelry.
 Therefore, it radiates modernity and the current zeitgeist like no other metal, also due to its affordability.
-Silver is in high demand at all times and not only as a ring material.
-The so-called sterling silver is the highest quality alloy of this metal and is usually also tarnish-resistant, but still a very soft metal.
-Therefore, silver is not hard and sturdy enough to meet the durability of a wedding ring.
-Silver rings are better suited than partner or friendship rings.
+Silver is in great demand at all times and not just as a ring material.
+Sterling silver is the highest quality alloy of this metal.
+It is also usually protected against tarnishing.
+However, it is still a very soft metal.
+Silver is therefore not hard and robust enough to last as a wedding ring.
+Silver rings are better suited as partner or friendship rings.

-Ultimately, it is up to each couple individually which material and which alloy should symbolize this love.
-Finally, it should only be pointed out that wear marks always become badges in the course of marriage, no matter how robust the metal may be.
-Consider that from the day of the wedding, the wedding ring will remain on your finger 24 hours a day for the rest of your life.
-And it is precisely the small scratches and notches that are collected in the course of the marriage that are the ones that are characteristic of the years of marriage that have been lived through.
+Ultimately, it is up to each couple individually to decide which material and which alloy should symbolize this love.
+In conclusion, it should be noted that wear marks will always appear in the course of the marriage, no matter how robust the metal may be.
+Remember that from the day of the wedding, the wedding ring will remain on your finger 24 hours a day for the rest of your life.
+It is precisely the small scratches and nicks that are collected over the course of the marriage that are indicative of the years lived through.

 Do you have any questions?